Calathea7/sommbot-v2/projectsomm/README.md

 * Wine recommendations based on food pairing

 <!-- GETTING STARTED -->
-## Getting Started

-To get a local copy up and running follow these simple steps.
+## To get a local copy up and running follow these simple steps.

 ### Prerequisites